CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     Merge dialog opens with Customers selected as the top table.

 5. In the **right table to merge**, select **BuyingGroups**.
-6. Select **BuyingGroupID** columns from both the tables.
+6. Select the **BuyingGroupID** columns from both the tables.
 We are going to join using this column.
 7. Select **Inner** as the **Join kind**.
 8. Select **OK**.